ruthpohrp/tp/docs/UserGuide.md

 Format: `list_free`

 <div markdown="block" class="alert alert-info"> :information_source:
-**Tip:** An empty schedule i.e. with 0 events and 0 blocked slots in the schedule, will not have any free slots displayed.
+**Note:** An empty schedule i.e. with 0 events and 0 blocked slots in the schedule, will not have any free slots displayed.
 </div>